9AM TO 6PM

 RUBY FROST: Sweet and tart, crispy, juicy.
 Good for baking and eating.
 Season starts mid-October.
 COMING SOON

 STAYMAN WinSap: Tart.
 Crisp.
 Eating.
 Baking.
 Keeps Well.
 Season begins mid to late October.
-COMING SOON
+AVAILABLE NOW

 Our apples are sold by the following size baskets, and should be filled to slightly rounded: